 At the very least, the government needs to bring back the incentives available 30 years ago that led to the apartment housing boom in the first place.
 Affordable housing is driven by apartment buildings, and most of those in use today were built in the 1970s and 1980s.
 That means that many of these buildings are nearing the end of life, so the crunch will only get worse without real incentives to invest in housing.

 Back in the 1980s rental apartments were shooting up like mushrooms because the federal government provided incentive to developers to expand the rental market, which in turn, drove down prices for low-income citizens.
 The old provisions of the Income Tax Act allowed investors (not real estate developers) to acquire (or build) qualifying rental units.

 Under the program, investors could take generous capital cost allowance losses of 10% per year, and apply these loses to other income they had earned.
 From the government’s perspective, too many investors eventually became more interested in the tax breaks than actually maintaining housing for the most vulnerable in society.
 As a result, the program was cut back over the years until being turfed entirely in 1988.
 But there’s no question the policy worked.
-Large swaths of housing projects were built, such that most relatively affordable apartment buildings use use today stem from this legacy.
+Large swaths of housing projects were built, such that most relatively affordable apartment buildings in use today stem from this legacy.

 This tax change was at the federal level, but provincially, policy has not been much better.
 British Columbia has some of the most expensive rents in Canada thanks to Bill Vander Zalm, the Premier responsible for creating the Property Purchasers Tax.